Mojo Links

 Buying cheap links.
 Below $150 per placement, you are buying junior outreach with templated pitches, or paid-placement schemes Google discounts within 6-18 months.

 Over-paying for tier-1 PR without follow-up reclamation.
-A single tier-1 placement is valuable; ignoring the 30-50 secondary backlinks that follow it wastes half the campaign value.
+A single tier-1 placement is valuable; the secondary backlink wave that follows it is where most of the ROI sits, and ignoring reclamation wastes that wave entirely.

 Scaling acquisition before audit.
 Building 30 new links onto a profile with existing toxicity wastes 50% of the spend on links that get algorithmically discounted.